Arjun-Narula/Anuvadak-Sign-language-to-text-convertor/README.md

 gesture made.
 The system is trained for different voltage values for each letter.
 However, this method is not very economical and requires high maintenance from time to time.<br />
+## Chapter 3 Artificial Neural Network – A Review
+<b>*Feature Extraction and Representation<b> : The representation of an image
+as a 3D matrix having dimension as of height and width of the image and the value of each pixel as depth ( 1 in case of Grayscale and 3 in case of RGB).
+Further, these pixel values are used for extracting useful features using CNN.*<br />